Yevhen-Tkachenko-1/Apache-Kafka-Demo/README.md

 ![](resources/11.2.PNG)

-So that we expect that offset of next Event is 37.
+So, we expect that offset of next Event is 37.
 Let's run same Consumer one more time and see offset:

 ![](resources/11.3.PNG)